TRIQS/dft_tools/doc/guide/full_tutorial.rst

 --------------------------------------------

 In order to run DFT+DMFT calculations within Hubbard-I we need the corresponding python script, :ref:`Ce-gamma_script`.
-It is generally similar to the script for the case of DMFT calculations with the CT-QMC solver (see :ref:`dftdmft_singleshot`), however there are also some differences.
+It is generally similar to the script for the case of DMFT calculations with the CT-QMC solver (see :ref:`singleshot`), however there are also some differences.
 First difference is that we import the Hubbard-I solver by::

    from pytriqs.applications.impurity_solvers.hubbard_I.hubbard_solver import Solver